Preparing today’s students

 Broad Prize, 2014

-Eight district schools earned Magnet School of Excellence or Magnet School of Distinction Awards
+Nine district schools earned Magnet School of Distinction Awards

 The 12th-largest school district in Florida with more than 67,000 students and 10,000 employees, Seminole County Public Schools is ranked No. 1 in the state for STEM (Science, Technology, Engineering, Math) education.
 With 2018 high school SAT scores exceeding the state and national averages for the 41st consecutive year, graduating seniors earned more than 57 million in scholarships.
 Plus, a variety of virtual, magnet and choice schools and an International Baccalaureate program allows students to excel in ways that best suit their academic strengths.